Woolverine94/biniou/README.md

   * 🆕 **2024-05-23** : 🔥 ***Support for ControlNet tile*** 🔥 > Adding support for models [lllyasviel/control_v11f1e_sd15_tile](https://huggingface.co/lllyasviel/control_v11f1e_sd15_tile) and [ValouF-pimento/ControlNet_SDXL_tile_upscale](https://huggingface.co/ValouF-pimento/ControlNet_SDXL_tile_upscale) to module ControlNet.

   * 🆕 **2024-05-21** : 🔥 ***Support for sdxl-flash*** 🔥 > Adding support for model [sd-community/sdxl-flash](https://huggingface.co/sd-community/sdxl-flash) to modules Stable Diffusion, Img2img, IP-Adapter, Controlnet, Photobooth and Text2Video-Zero.
 This 6-9 steps model is really qualitative, versatile and 40% faster than standard SDXL models.

-  * 🆕 **2024-05-19** : 🔥 ***Adding quantization option to the Chatbot module*** 🔥 > With this new feature, you can now use any GGUF-compatible model from Huggingface.
-Paste the repo ID in the model field, paste the name of the quantized gguf file in the quantization field, force a prompt template corresponding to the model and ... enjoy !

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)